jrymk/study-notes/Financial Accounting/Chapter 2.md

         - Capital stock (the amount given by shareholders to obtain shares of stock from a company)
         - Retained earnings

-<span class="question">Question</span>Which of these is an economic asset that is NOT bfound on the balance sheet?
+<span class="question">Question</span>Which of these is an economic asset that is NOT found on the balance sheet?
 <span class="answer">Answer</span>Company's reputation <span class="incorrect">Incorrect</span>Goodwill

 ---